AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU_Chapter.rst

 For complete details of CUDA, HIP, DPC++, OpenMP and OpenACC languages, see their respective documentations.

-Be aware, this documenation is currently focused on CUDA.
+Be aware, this documentation is currently focused on CUDA.
 HIP and DPC++ documentation is forthcoming.

 A number of tutorials can be found at ``Tutorials/GPU/``.